taimoor-janjua/taimoor-janjua/README.md

 <br />

-Hi, I'm Taimoor, an experienced Full Stack developer having more than 10 years of solid development / consulting experience in different software domains, currenlty working as Consultant at @Microsoft .Net platform and Azure Cloud.
+Hi, I'm Taimoor, an experienced Full Stack developer having more than 10 years of solid development / consulting experience in different software domains, currenlty working as Consultant at Microsoft .Net platform and Azure Cloud.
 Implementing solutions / providing consultancy to clients in different domains...

 In recent times I have worked with some renown Banks / Financial Institutions / Automotive and Manufacturing sector in Germany.
 Implemented and developed solutions / products that helped to optimise business operations.